 In this day and age, student loan programs are at an all-time high in popularity, in terms of those that receive money from these sources.
 There are a myriad of reasons for this, from the economic backdrop to the value of college degrees, but the fact remains that student loan programs are flooded with applications each semester from eager students trying to grab any edge they can.
 Many of these programs depend on your individual credit score, meaning, in basic terms, a reliability rating.
 Many times, students aren’t even aware of their credit score, or that it is taken into account when applying to loan programs.
-You’re not helpless, though; there are certain steps to take to become aware of your credit score and boost your chances at a loan.
+You’re not helpless, though; there are certain steps to take to become aware and improve your credit score, and boost your chances at a loan.

 Knowing Your Credit Score

 When you hear the phrase “credit score,” what comes to mind?
 The most likely answer is a commercial with a catchy jingle, offering to let you know your credit score for free.
 Before we delve into this, let’s talk in legalese: your credit score does not belong to you.
 You don’t necessarily have the right to know it for free, and you certainly don’t have the right to know the formula that calculates it.
 That being said, there are programs, such as the ones you see on TV, that can help you access your credit score.
 However, you really should only use one of these methods if you already have a credit plan of your own, like a credit card.
 Take that literally; YOUR OWN means that your parents are not involved in any credit lines you have, because if they are, you’re most likely attached to their credit score.